-Online scammers can easily take advantage of many seniors.
-If they are non techie, if they are suffering from cognitive decline and/or if they are too trusting – it’s simply very easy for some seniors to fall prey to the plethora of online fraud.
+Unfortunately, online scammers often can easily take advantage of senior citizens.
+If older people are non techie or if they are suffering from cognitive decline, and/or if they are too trusting, they make easy targets for con artists.

-Knowing how these scams work is the first step to protecting yourself.
+Knowing how these common scams work is the first step to protecting yourself.

 8 Online Scams Seniors Tend to Fall For: